apache/buildstream-site/content/pages/index.md

 ## What is BuildStream?

-BuildStream is a powerful and flexible software integration toolset.
-It supports multiple build-systems and can produce multiple outputs from the same project (e.g. debian packages, flatpak runtimes, and system images).
+BuildStream is a Free Software tool for building/integrating software stacks.

-BuildStream takes inspiration, lessons and use-cases from various projects including OBS, Reproducible Builds, Yocto, Baserock, Buildroot, Aboriginal, GNOME Continuous, JHBuild, Flatpak Builder and Android repo.
+It takes inspiration, lessons and use-cases from various projects including OBS, Reproducible Builds, Yocto, Baserock, Buildroot, Aboriginal, GNOME Continuous, JHBuild, Flatpak Builder and Android repo.

+BuildStream supports multiple build-systems (e.g. autotools, cmake, cpan, distutils, make, meson, qmake), and can create outputs in a range of formats (e.g. debian packages, flatpak runtimes, sysroots, system images) for multiple platforms and chipsets.

 ## Who is using BuildStream?